What can I recycle in Providence’s Big Green / Blue Can curbside recycling program?

 The Materials Recycling Facility can manage an item or two incorrectly placed in the container, but when too much trash ends up mixed in it contaminates the recyclable materials.
 That means the city has to treat a whole load of materials as if it were trash.
 It also means the City gets charged for the whole load being trashed, and we have to spend more tax dollars to throw away all of those materials.
 That’s why recycling only works when everyone does their part.

-Disposing of trash in the Big Green / Blue Can can result in a minimum fine of $50 to the property owner.
+Disposing of trash in the Big Green / Blue Can could result in a minimum fine of $50 to the property owner.

 What can I do with clothing and textiles that cannot be placed in recycling?